-CAPs provide the full suite of energy efficiency services including:

-Income-eligibility verification.

-Customer education regarding energy and cost savings opportunities.

-Energy assessments.

-Installation of instant energy savings measures.

-Recommendations for further energy savings measures.

-Energy education is provided to the customer regarding the pre- and post-energy assessment process, opportunities to save energy, processes for receiving appliance or heating/cooling system upgrades and/or weatherization.
+The CAPs provide energy education to the customer regarding the pre-and-post energy assessment process, opportunities to save energy, processes for receiving appliance or heating/cooling system upgrades and/or weatherization.

+After installing instant energy savings measures, the CAP agency will schedule all necessary follow-up services for insulation (includes duct/pipe), air sealing, duct sealing, appliance and eligible heating, cooling and hot water system replacements.
+To conduct this work, the CAPs draw from a list of qualified and background-checked contractors maintained by DHS.

-If needed, health and safety services will be provided including replacing smoke and carbon monoxide detectors if non-functioning or expired, clean and tune heating systems, and address conditions such as mold before the energy efficiency work is able to be completed.
-The program leverages funding sources from LIHEAP and others to help reduce pre-weatherization expenses that customers face.
+If needed, the CAP will also provide health and safety services.
+The services include replacing smoke and carbon monoxide detectors if they are non-functioning or expired, cleaning and tuning heating systems, and addressing conditions such as mold before the energy efficiency work can be completed

+In several cases, these health and safety items prevent weatherization projects from moving forward, at which point they are considered pre-weatherization barriers (PWBs).
+The Company designates 2% of the IES program funds to address PWBs, and it also leverages funding sources from LIHEAP, the Bipartisan Infrastructure Law (BIL), and DHS/WAP to help address these issues and reduce pre-weatherization expenses that customers face.
+During the home energy assessment, the CAPs identify PWBs, estimate repair costs and remediation eligibility, and then work with the Lead Vendor and the Company to process the request to remediate these PWBs.
+Once the request is approved, the CAPs complete the PWB work in accordance with local permitting requirements and historic preservation protocols.
+After the PWBs are addressed, the weatherization work can move forward.
+Final inspection for PWB work is included in final inspection of the weatherization work.

-The CAP agency will schedule all necessary follow-up services for insulation, air sealing, appliance and heating/cooling and hot water system replacements.
-Funding for weatherization and heating system replacements are leveraged with WAP and LIHEAP.
-All services and appliance and heating/cooling system replacement are provided at no cost to the customer.
+Funding for weatherization and eligible heating, cooling, and hot water system replacements are leveraged with WAP and LIHEAP.
+All services, appliances, and eligible heating, cooling, and hot water system replacements are provided at no cost to the customer.

 Customer receives a “comment card” to provide their feedback on all aspects of their journey through the IES Program.

-An independent third-party company provides quality control and quality assurance to at least 5 percent of all assessments and weatherization projects.
+An independent, third-party company provides quality control and quality assurance to at least 5 percent of all assessments and weatherization projects.

 3.4 2025 Program Enhancements, Changes, and Notable Items